Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 UI (Week 3 - 7)

-Applying the principles of atomic design by creating atom-level components and variables and using them to create molecules and cards allowed me to apply changes in real time in collaboration with Ellie - all while maintaining consistency at each iteration.
+Atomic design allowed me to apply changes in real time in collaboration with Ellie - maintaining consistency at each iteration.

 Ellie indicated the following preferences for the key layout: